 How the 50/20/30 Rule Works in Real Life

-The flexibility of the 50/20/30 Rule makes it easily adaptable to real life.
-Let’s compare two budgets, one for Molly and one for a couple, Sarah and Tim.
+The flexibility of the 50/20/30 Rule can make it easily adaptable to real life.
+Let’s compare two real budgets, one for Molly and one for a couple, Sarah and Tim.

 Molly is a 22-year-old recent graduate with her first job, working in Chicago.
 She has student loans, but she is still able to meet her student loan payment every month and contribute to a Roth IRA, plus pay all her bills.

 Her take-home pay after taxes: $2,250 a month (we’re assuming 25% of her salary goes toward a combination of taxes and her 401(k) contributions)

 TOTAL: $1,100, which is 49% of her take-home pay

 Student Loan: $225

 TOTAL: $475, which is 21% of her take-home pay